fossable/docs.sandpolis.org/docs/specification/modules/com.sandpolis.core.agent.md

       String(), # A server hostname and port
     ],
-    "timeout"          : Number(default=1000),  # The server connection timeout in milliseconds "strict_certs"     : Boolean(default=True), # The agent will refuse to connect to a server that presents an invalid certificate
+    "timeout"          : Number(default=1000),  # The server connection timeout in milliseconds "cooldown"         : Number(default=1000),  # How long to wait after each connection "strict_certs"     : Boolean(default=True), # The agent will refuse to connect to a server that presents an invalid certificate
     "polling_interval" : Number(default=0),     # The connection poll interval in seconds
   },